 - Collecting information (Section 58) – anyone who collects or records information likely to be useful to a person planning for or committing a terrorist act.

 - Distributing terrorist publications (Section 2) – it is an offence to disseminate publications that encourage acts of terrorism.
 A publication for the purposes of this offence is defined as one that could assist a person to prepare for and/or carry out a terrorist act.

-Offences can also be charged as having a ‘terrorist connection’.
-This can lead to confusion as to whether the person is a terrorist as such charges are not brought under specific terrorist legislation such as the Terrorism Act 2006 and the Counter-terrorism Act 2008.
+Offences can also be charged as having a ‘terrorist connection.
+This can lead to confusion as to whether the person is a terrorist charged are not brought under specific terrorist legislation such as the Terrorism Act 2006 and the Counter-terrorism Act 2008.
 An example includes charges brought under Schedule 18 of Criminal Justice and Courts Act 2015.
-This schedule contains a list of terrorism offences, including crimes that have ‘a terrorist connection’ such as murder or causing an explosion.
+This schedule contains a list of terrorism offences, including crimes that have a terrorist connection’ such as murder or causing an explosion.
 Those responsible for killing MP Jo Cox and Fusilier Lee Rigby were charged with murder, but both crimes were clearly terrorist offences.

 Will I be given a fair trial if I am accused of terrorism?

 The right to a fair trial is enshrined in The Human Rights Act 1998, Schedule1, Article 6.
 This states that everyone is presumed innocent until proven guilty and those charged with a criminal offence has the following minimum rights: